BrendelGroup/TRegGA/INSTALL.md

 # Edit TRegGA.config
 ```

-## Directory structure
+## Software Prerequisites

-All UNIX machines have one or more *installation directories*, such as `/usr` and `/usr/local`, where software is installed.
-Within an installation directory, you will find subdirectories such as `bin` for executables, `include` for header files, `lib` for shared libraries, and so on.
+With a couple of exceptions (KmerGenie and Trimmomatic), all software prerequisites simply need to be placed in your `$PATH` for TRegGA to work properly.
 For TRegGA installation, we recommend creating a dedicated installation directory within the root TRegGA directory and placing its `bin` directory in your `$PATH`, especially if you do not have administrative access to the machine.
-The installation instructions below are written for this use case, although it should be fairly simple to adapt them to a different setup if needed.
+All instructions below are written for this use case, although it should be fairly simple to adapt them to a different setup if needed.
-In particular, if any of the prerequisite programs are already installed on your system, there should be no need to re-install them, assuming they are in your path (in a few special cases, a full path to the software installation directory is ).
+In particular, if any of the prerequisite programs are already installed on your system, there should be no need to re-install them, assuming they are in your path.
+The script `check-prereqs.sh` is provided to facilitate troubleshooting: use it as a checklist while installing.

-In all of the examples below, the variable `$TRegGA_DIR` refers to the TRegGA root directory, or the directory on your system that directly contains this file.
+In all of the examples below, the variable `$TRegGA_DIR` is a placeholder for the absolute path of the TRegGA root directory, or the directory on your system that directly contains this file.
+Replace this value with the actual directory path (or set the variable) before you execute the commands below.

 ```
-# Before proceeding, create installation directory
+# Before proceeding, create the installation directory
 mkdir -p $TRegGA_DIR/local/src
 mkdir -p $TRegGA_DIR/local/bin

 # Add the bin directory to your PATH.
-# You may want to add this to your ~/.bashrc or ~/.bash_profile file, or
+# You may want to add this command to your ~/.bashrc or ~/.bash_profile file,
-# include this in your launch script if you are executing TRegGA on a cluster.
+# or include it in your launch script if you are executing TRegGA on a cluster.
 export PATH=$TRegGA_DIR/local/bin:$PATH
 ```

-## Prerequisites

-With a few exceptions, all prerequisites simply need to be placed in your `PATH` variable for TRegGA to work properly.
-Here we provide details for the exceptions.

-- Adding the KmerGenie directory to your `$PATH` will not work, it must be executed using the full path to the program's source code distribution.
-- Trimmomatic is distributed as a Java .jar file, and cannot be run without the full path to that .jar file.

-The user (you!) must provide the locations of these software components in a file named `TRegGA.config`, placed in the TRegGA root directory.
-Use the file `TRegGA.config.example` as a template.

-The script `check-prereqs.sh` is provided to facilitate troubleshooting.
-Use it as a checklist while installing.

 ### AlignGraph